Page Reviewed / Updated - Feb. 2014

 New York offers two programs for lower income residents that do not qualify for Medicaid.
 These programs provide financial assistance to help seniors with the cost of care and other medical expenses.
 The Expanded In-home Services for the Elderly Program (EISEP) provides personal care for seniors in their homes.
 Read more about EISEP qualifications and benefits.
 The Elderly Pharmaceutical Insurance Coverage (EPIC) program provides two levels of Medicare Wraparound coverage for prescription drugs.
 Read about EPIC eligibility and benefits.

 Medicaid is a program for disabled and elderly individuals with limited incomes and resources.
-To qualify for Medicaid in the state of New York, individual residents must have monthly income of less than $800 and couples less than $1,175.
-The resources or assets limit is $14,400 for individuals and $21,150 for couples.
+To qualify for Medicaid in the state of New York in 2014, individual residents must have monthly income of less than $809 and couples less than $1,192.
+The resources or assets limit is $14,550 for individuals and $21,550 for couples.
 When calculating assets, the state does not include the value of a home or primary vehicle.

 In addition to paying for nursing home care for qualified New York residents, New York offers three Medicaid waiver programs that help pay for assisted living and home care.